Tested & Reviewed: The Best Coffee Storage Containers In 2025 & How To Choose

 Should you keep coffee in the fridge?

-The best environment for storing coffee beans is at room temperature and protected from light, moisture, and air.
-You should not keep coffee beans in the fridge, even if vacuum sealed, because the changing temperatures can cause moisture to form which will age your beans more quickly and ruin the flavor.
+Generally, you should not keep coffee beans in the fridge, even if vacuum sealed, because the changing temperatures can cause moisture to form which will age your beans more quickly and ruin the flavor.

 Should coffee be stored in glass or plastic containers?